 Nurses teach concrete skills, such as how to apply a dressing to a wound, as well as medical knowledge, like the signs and symptoms of worsening diabetes.
 More and more nurses are also tasked with educating patients on how to navigate the healthcare system, especially how to access care.

 A nurse is a counselor

 Nurses tending to the bedside get the privilege of building relationships with patients that physicians and other healthcare workers rarely get to experience.
 To many patients and their families, a nurse is their lifeline to the entire workings of the healthcare facility.
 By answering questions and listening to concerns, a nurse acts as an ambassador for a patient.

-Nurses aren’t always just the middle man between the doctor and the patient.
+Nurses aren’t always just the intermediary between the doctor and the patient.
 They have vast medical knowledge, with extremely technical specialties that are critical to the healthcare system.
 A nurse anesthetist, for example, must select powerful drugs with immediate effects on organs, cells and electrons, according to Nick Angelis, CRNA, MSN and author.

 “Rather than just using theory like a pharmacist or writing orders for others to carry out as a physician would, I’m intimately involved with every breath and heartbeat my patients make—or that I make for them,” he explains.

 All of the time nurses spend with their patients allows them to get a good grasp on their conditions.
 It’s not uncommon for them to step in on their patient’s behalf when recommending care plans to physicians or surgeons.
 Experienced nurses often see how the inner workings of healthcare systems impact patients and might take on roles that allow them to influence change.

 “This is always a difficult decision for me because if you are wrong, you lose that band of trust.
 But if you are right, you may have saved a life or two,” Katz says.